 The number of births where the baby's shoulder became stuck (shoulder dystocia) or a bone was fractured (usually the clavicle, which heals well without consequences) were reduced in the induction of labour group.
 The evidence was assessed as moderate quality for shoulder dystocia and high quality for fracture.
 No clear differences between groups were reported for damage to the network of nerves that send signals from the spine to the shoulder, arm and hand (brachial plexus injury) of the baby (low-quality evidence due to very few events occurring) or signs of not enough oxygen during birth.
 A policy of labour induction reduced the average birthweight of babies by 178 g.
 The trials did not show any differences in the number of women who had caesarean sections or instrumental births.
-There is limited evidence that more women in the induction of labour group had severe damage to the perineum.
 We conclude that there appear to be benefits, but there may also be some disadvantages of induction of labour shortly before term.
 The option of having an induction should be discussed with parents when their baby is suspected to be extra large.

 Although some parents and doctors may feel the existing evidence is sufficient to justify inducing labour, others may disagree.
 Further high-quality studies are needed in order to find out what is the best time to induce labour towards the end of pregnancy, and how to improve the accuracy in diagnosing macrosomia.

 Induction of labour for suspected fetal macrosomia has not been shown to alter the risk of brachial plexus injury, but the power of the included studies to show a difference for such a rare event is limited.
 Also antenatal estimates of fetal weight are often inaccurate so many women may be worried unnecessarily, and many inductions may not be needed.
 Nevertheless, induction of labour for suspected fetal macrosomia results in a lower mean birthweight, and fewer birth fractures and shoulder dystocia.
-The unexpected observation in the induction group of increased perineal damage, and the plausible, but of uncertain significance, observation of increased use of phototherapy, both in the largest trial, should also be kept in mind.
+The observation of increased use of phototherapy in the largest trial, should also be kept in mind.

 Findings from trials included in the review suggest that to prevent one fracture it would be necessary to induce labour in 60 women.
 Since induction of labour does not appear to alter the rate of caesarean delivery or instrumental delivery, it is likely to be popular with many women.
 In settings where obstetricians can be reasonably confident about their scan assessment of fetal weight, the advantages and disadvantages of induction at or near term for fetuses suspected of being macrosomic should be discussed with parents.